CVnCoV Vaccine Description

 This phase 1 study analysis was published on November 9, 2020, which concluded by saying, 'Based on these results, the 12 μg dose is selected for further clinical investigation, including a phase 2b/3 study that will investigate the efficacy, safety, and immunogenicity of the candidate vaccine CVnCoV.'

-On December 14, 2020, the company announced a large Phase 2b/3 clinical trial of its COVID-19 vaccine candidate.
+On December 14, 2020, the company announced a significant Phase 2b/3 clinical trial of its COVID-19 vaccine candidate.
 “The goal is to have interim results in the first quarter of 2021, which will form the basis - provided the data is good, and we are hopeful - for filing a so-called rolling submission with regulators,” Chief Executive Franz-Werner Haas told Reuters.

 The company's website says, 'based on the low dosing of our rabies vaccine in humans, and we have the capacity to produce up to several hundred million doses of bulk RNA material per annum with our current GMP III facility.
 Beyond that, we are planning to put a new GMP IV suite into operation within two years, where we can produce 1 billion or more vaccine doses per year.'